 Oven dry canning isn’t actually canning.
 It is referred to as canning because it is the process of putting food up in mason jars for longevity.
 Oven canning dry foods is not a new technique, either.
 It has actually been around since the 1940s.

 Dry canning is a method of processing your dry goods (grains, beans etc.) by placing sealed jars prepared with dry goods into the oven to heat.
 The oven is heated to 200 °Fahrenheit (93 °Celsius).
 The temperature is said to be enough to create a sterile environment.

 Oven canning dry goods, is it safe to use and store?
-Some people will argue that is is not safe but if it is done correctly then it can be.
+Some people will argue that dry canning is not safe but if it is done correctly then it can be.
 There is a worry of botulism as with any canned food.
 Botulism thrives in moist, low-acid foods.

 The bigger concern is that the jars are not safe to be put in the oven because they aren’t made to withstand high temperatures.
-This is a heated debate, some people are worried it could happen, others have been doing it for years or even their entire lives without any issues.
+This is a heated debate, some people are worried it could happen, and others have been doing it for years or even their entire lives without any issues.
 More on that later.

 Oven canning dry foods are neither of these, they are dry.
 Therefore, the dry foods do not provide conditions for botulism to continue to exist in them after processing.